billie66/billie66.github.com/_posts/2010-9-14-coding-for-fun.md

 and colorful.
 In the middle of the office, there was a staircase to the resting room and meeting room.
-The resting room was very cute and comfortable, on the left side a big yellow shelf was filled with a lot of English technical books, several musical instruments leaning against a sofa, and many staff's funny portraits on the glass wall.
+The resting room was very cute and comfortable, on the left side a big yellow shelf was filled with a lot of English technical books, several musical instruments leaning against a sofa, and many staffs' perfect photographs adhering to the glass wall.
 The office was like a home, not a company.
-All the people upstairs, were all friendly, and we said hi to each other.
+All the people in the upstairs room, were all friendly, and we said hi to each other.

 There were three foreigners who were the core members of BLUG.
 I knew the handsome one was Xuedi, the tall and strong one was Ollo.
 Peter always